 The Graduate Certificate in Education is an 18-unit program offered by the Faculty of Education, Humanities and Law.
 It is designed to meet the increasing demand for postgraduate level education for educators across a diverse range of specialisations and to provide a pathway to further study.
 It will enable candidates to explore current educational research and practice, to shape a personal educational pathway and to apply that knowledge in their professional practice.
 It is available on campus and in distance mode.

-Students may tailor a program of study to meet their own needs in the Graduate Certificate of Education (without specialisation), or may elect to complete a specialised program of study from one of the named specialisations below:
+Students may tailor a program of study to meet their own needs or may elect to complete a specialised program of study.

 - Graduate Certificate in Education (Cognitive Psychology and Educational Practice)*